 - 10.9.1 Abstract and curriculum vitae.
-In preparation for the oral defence, the student submits to the AD office at least two weeks before the date of the defence fifteen copies of her or his abridged curriculum vitae and fifteen copies of an abstract of the thesis, not to exceed 350 words in length. - 10.9.2 Members of the oral examination board.
+In preparation for the oral defence, the student submits her or his abridged curriculum vitae and abstract of the thesis (not to exceed 350 words in length) to the AD office, by email. - 10.9.2 Members of the oral examination board.
 The five members of the thesis examination board are the voting members of the oral examination board.
 In addition, the oral examination board has two non-voting members. (a) The chair of the board, who is appointed by the AD director of the student's college of registration, presides over the entire process of the oral defence, i.e., the initial meeting of the examiners, the oral defence itself, and the final meeting of the examiners to decide upon the outcome of the defence.
 It is the responsibility of the chair to ensure that the student is treated fairly. (b) The TST AD Director, or his or her representative, ensures that TST procedures are properly observed. - 10.9.3 Quorum.
 In order to proceed with the oral defence, a quorum of four voting members of the oral examination board must be present.
 However, one examiner may be counted towards the quorum in the case where he or she, though not physically present, participates in the oral defence through telecommunications. - 10.9.4 Visitors.
-Visitors are allowed at the defence. - 10.9.5 Form of the oral defence.
+Visitors are allowed at the defence.

+- 10.9.4.1 Recording policy.
+The unauthorized use of any form of device to audiotape, photograph, video-record or otherwise reproduce the doctoral exam is prohibited. - 10.9.5 Form of the oral defence.
 The defense usually lasts no more than two hours, during which questions from the examiners are addressed to the student.
 The order is as follows. - 10.9.5.1 Convening the defence.
 After determining that the student has satisfied all other requirements for the degree, the chair convenes the oral examination board. - 10.9.5.2 In camera meeting.
 The chair then invites the student and visitors to withdraw, and the board meets in camera to determine the order of questioning, the number of rounds of questioning, and the length of time to be allocated to each examiner for questioning.
 Normally the director is the first questioner, and the external examiner is the second questioner. - 10.9.5.3 The examination.
 The chair invites the student and visitors to return, and the examination proceeds according to the plan determined. - 10.9.5.4 The evaluation.
 At the conclusion of the examination, the chair invites the student and visitors to withdraw.
-The oral examination board then evaluates the thesis and the oral defence.

-10.9.5.5 Report of evaluation.
+The oral examination board then evaluates the thesis and the oral defence. - 10.9.5.5 Report of evaluation.
 The chair then invites the student and visitors to return, and reports the outcome of the board's deliberations.